BryceVandegrift/website/content/software.md

 For text and code editing I use [Neovim](https://neovim.io/).
 Neovim is a community driven fork of the popular Vim editor with a cleaner code base and other features like first class Lua support, sensible defaults, and is fully compatible with Vim.
-I really like being able to use Lua to write scripts for Neovim rather than Vimscript, as I think that programming in Vimscript can be a pain sometimes.
+I really like being able to use Lua to write scripts for Neovim rather than Vimscript, as I think that programming in Vimscript can be an absolute nightmare sometimes.
-I think that Neovim is the superior editor to Vim.

 ### File Manager